andreab1997/andreab1997.github.io/_talks/Milan_christmas_meeting_2021.md

 ---
-title: "Mass logarithms effects in DIS and their resummation to all orders"
+title: "Mass logarithms effects in DIS and their resummation to all orders."
 excerpt: 'A talk about the topic of my master thesis: the resummation to all orders of the mass logarthms in DIS and the proposal of a new scheme to include them.'
 collection: Talks and presentations
 type: "Talks"